psychemedia/finn-resources/src/includes/lay_oisin_coimin_flannery.md

 I found alas, 'twas a vain pursuít,
 A bootless, fruitless, visit mine !
 Great Finn was dead and the hosts he led
-For this I'd sped thro' ocean's brine !
+For this I'd sped thro' ocean's brine!

 CXXXVIIX.
 But let me tell my story all—